tclare/tclare/README.md

 - 👋  Hi, I’m @tclare
 - 👀  I’m interested in website and app development, particularly on the frontend side of things.
-- 💼  I work for Skydio as a full stack software engineer in their manufacturing department.
+- 💼  I work for Skydio as a full stack software engineer.
 - 📫  For any inquiries, reach out to tommy.a.clare@gmail.com!